 Early Childhood Literacy Program

-GHEI’s ECL Program offers 12 extra classroom hours per week of individualized instruction to low performing primary school students.
-ECL classes are especially important at this critical age where these students are often not seen as worthy investments and begin to be neglected by their parents and teachers.
+GHEI’s ECL Program offers 12 extra classroom hours per week of individualized instruction to low-performing primary school students.
+ECL classes are important at this critical age where these students are often not seen as worthy investments and begin to be neglected by their parents and teachers.

 Number of ECL graduates since 2009